DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 **11.What network connections were opened and in which state?**

-From the previous analysis, we can find the ports for connection such as `ssh` , `SMTP` are open.
+From the previous questions and its answer, we can find the ports for connection such as `ssh` , `SMTP` are open.

 From the log file `/etc/var/log/daemonlog`, we can find the connections like `DHCP` is open.
 From the `/etc/var/log/dmesg.0`, we can see that the `TCP` and `IP` connection is open.